Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "No problem!"

-And they turned around and met the Kevesi waiting behind.
+And they turned around and joined the Kevesi waiting behind.
 Mio announced, "She seems in her right mind, anyway.
 No glowing Iris."

 Sena: "Just classic Kyrie."